kaorun55/RealSense-ROS/realsense_dist/2.3/doc/RealSense-ROS-F200-nodelet.md

 ## Known issues:
 * First few frames may return error – “Failed to read image”.
 Just ignore those.
 * You may get UVC_LASER_POWER error.
-If the camera is still working, then just please ignore it.
+If the camera is still working, then just ignore it.
-* Sometimes, the camera doesn’t initialize as expected and the nodelet is dying after few seconds.
+* Sometimes, the camera doesn’t initialize as expected and the nodelet dies after few seconds.
 Simply restart the nodelet.
 * Check Changelog.txt for more info